Salisbury-University/textual/src/website/README.md

 <br/>

-3. If you do not have npm install npm by running the following command <br/>
+3. If you do not have npm, install npm by running the following command <br/>
 	- sudo apt install npm

 <br/>